rizac/eGSIM/LIBRARY_FUNCTIONS_REFERENCE.md

 from egsim.smtk import gsim_names

 # Signature and docstring:
-def gsim_names() -> typing.Iterable[str]:
+def gsim_names() -> Iterable[str]:
-    """
-    Return all model names registered in OpenQuake, as iterable
+    """Return all model names registered in OpenQuake, as iterable"""
-    """
 ```